Kant and Hume on Causality

 - Friedman, M. (1992b) Kant and the Exact Sciences (Cambridge, Mass.: Harvard University Press).

-- Friedman, M. (2004) “Introduction” to Kant: Metaphysical Foundations of Natural Science (Cambridge: Cambridge University Press), pp. vii-xxx.
+- Friedman, M. (2013) Kant's Construction of Nature: A Reading of the Metaphysical Foundations of Natural Science (Cambridge: Cambridge University Press).

 - Garrett, D. (1997) Cognition and Commitment in Hume's Philosophy (Oxford: Oxford University Press).